 Consumer websites are great at linking content.
 You can’t buy anything online now without being confronted with “you may also like” or “customers who bought X also bought Y” messages.

-Make your customer’s lives easier by linking to other bits of content that they might find useful or goes into more depth about a particular problem.
-Not only does this keep them on your website and increase the chances of converting them, it also helps with your SEO strategy.
+Make your customers’ lives easier by linking to other bits of content that they might find useful or going into more depth about a particular problem.
+Not only does this keep them on your website and increase the chances of converting them, but it also helps with your SEO strategy.